Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Introduction

 \section{Introduction}

-Inverse problems arise in a multitude of computer vision \cite{ledig2017photo, kupyn2018deblurgan,wang2018image}, biomedical imaging \cite{ardila2019end, sriram_end--end_2020} and scientific \cite{hand2018phase, feng2023score} applications, where the goal is to recover a clean signal from noisy and degraded observations.
+Inverse problems arise in a multitude of computer vision \citep{ledig2017photo,wang2018image}, biomedical imaging \citep{ sriram_end--end_2020} and scientific \citep{hand2018phase} applications, where the goal is to recover a clean signal from noisy and degraded observations.
 As information is fundamentally lost in the process, structural assumptions on the clean signal are needed to make recovery possible.
-Traditional compressed sensing \cite{candes_stable_2006, donoho_compressed_2006} approaches utilize explicit regularizers that encourage sparsity of the reconstruction in transformation domains such as wavelets.
-More recently, data-driven supervised and unsupervised deep learning methods have established new state-of-the-art in tackling most inverse problems (see an overview in \cite{ongie_deep_2020}).
+Traditional compressed sensing \citep{candes_stable_2006} approaches utilize explicit regularizers that encourage sparsity of the reconstruction in transformation domains.
+More recently, data-driven deep learning methods have established new state-of-the-art in tackling most inverse problems (see an overview in \citep{ongie_deep_2020}).

 A key shortcoming of available techniques is their inherent inability to adapt their compute power allocation to the difficulty of reconstructing a given corrupted sample.
 There is a natural sample-by-sample variation in the difficulty of recovery due to multiple factors.
 First, variations in the measurement process (e.~g.~more or less additive noise, different blur kernels) greatly impact the difficulty of reconstruction.
 Second, a sample can be inherently difficult to reconstruct for the particular model, if it is different from examples seen in the training set (out-of-distribution samples).
 Third, the amount of information loss due to the interaction between the specific sample and the applied degradation can vary vastly.
 For instance, applying a blur kernel to an image consisting of high-frequency textures destroys significantly more information than applying the same kernel to a smooth image.
 Finally, the implicit bias of the model architecture towards certain signal classes (e.g. piece-wise constant or smooth for convolutional architectures) can be a key factor in determining the difficulty of a recovery task.
 Therefore, expending the same amount of compute to reconstruct all examples is potentially wasteful, especially on datasets with varied corruption parameters.